jrueb/Probestation/README.md

 ## CERN CentOS 7

-On CERN CentOS 7 you also first have to install git and python 3.
+On CERN CentOS 7 you also first have to install `git` and `python3`.
 Open a root terminal and run
 ```
 yum install centos-release-scl
 ```